EricPortela/ikea-assignment/README.md

 # ikea-assignment
 Assignment for discussion during technical interview

-### Pros
-- Realtively

-### Cons
+### Improvements
 - Currently both Inventory.java and Products.java store their items in a list (affects time complexity when these grow)
-- Conversion of the lists to HashMaps are performed in the WareHouse class, possibly move to Inventory and Products
 - I load both inventory and products inside of WareHouse, I should have refactored it a bit.
 I thought of creating two interfaces for loading inventory and products separately each with a load method + getter + map attribute, and then implement the interfaces.
 Then just use references to the implemented interfaces and call their respective load functions inside of WareHouse
+- Conversion of the lists to HashMaps are performed in the WareHouse class, possibly move to Inventory and Products

 ### About